 One significant feature of CEF implementation is the trigger for market failure.
-While we are not strictly bound to competition rules for CEF, we must adhere to the main principles.
-Below an example showing sections of black, grey and white sections of highways.
+While this is not strictly bound to competition rules for CEF, it must adhere to the main principles.
+Below is an example showing sections of black, grey and white sections of highways.

-Note: Please note that there is no requirement to include a cross-border section to identify a situation of "market failure".
-The above example is for comprehensiveness purpose and in view of the possible focus of CEF projects on cross-border sections.
+Note: There is no requirement to include a cross-border section to identify a situation of "market failure".
+The above example is for the purpose of comprehensiveness and in view of the possible focus of CEF projects on cross-border sections.

-White, black and grey area should broadly be understood in the usual meaning of market competition terminology (i.e. levels of intensity of competition).
+White, black and grey areas should broadly be understood in the usual meaning of market competition terminology (i.e. levels of intensity of competition, from no competition = white to high competition = black).

 In the specific context of CEF Digital for 5G CAM corridors, a possible approach would be to consider a market failure holistically on a sufficiently large section of highway by applying a standard formula.
 Such formula could be considered as best practice "ex-ante" between the Industry and the Commission services as guidance for CEF project proposals and their evaluation by independent experts.
-Example: (0.5 X km of grey areas + 1X km of white areas) / (total length of highway section covered by CEF project) > 30% = market failure.
+Example: (0.5 X km of grey areas + 1 X km of white areas) / (total length of highway section covered by CEF project) > 30% = market failure.